-Donald Trump Jr.: provocateur, master preacher for father
+Donald Trump Jr.: A potent voice for father’s campaign

 In 2018, he did more than 70 events for GOP candidates and state parties and will easily eclipse that next year when his father’s name is on the ballot.
 Those close to him say he may run for office someday, but probably not until after his five children are considerably older.

 His front-and-center role for the campaign is a relatively unusual one for recent presidential offspring.
 Presidents Barack Obama and Bill Clinton had children too young to campaign.
-And while President George H.W.
-Bush’s adult children — including a future president — were in Washington at times, they did not assume the star presence of Trump Jr.
+While President George H.W.
+Bush’s adult children, including a future president, were in Washington at times, they did not possess the star presence of Trump Jr.

 He has not shied away from the spotlight or criticism, having been battle-hardened by the pressure he faced during special counsel Robert Mueller’s Russia investigation, which looked into a 2016 meeting Trump Jr. had with a Kremlin-connected lawyer seeking damaging information on Hillary Clinton.
 No charges were brought against him.

-On the campaign trail, Trump Jr. derides the impeachment inquiry and credits his father’s business acumen for economic gains, declaring in San Antonio: “It’s nice to have someone running the country who has signed the front of a paycheck and not just the back.”
+On the campaign trail, Trump Jr. derides the impeachment inquiry and credits his father’s business skills for economic gains, declaring in San Antonio: “It’s nice to have someone running the country who has signed the front of a paycheck and not just the back.”

 The crowd roared and Guilfoyle applauded.
 After the rally, the eldest Trump son headlined a big-dollar dinner in Texas and, days later, was barnstorming in West Virginia for more Republican candidates.